7.3 Sick Leave

 If you are absent from work because of a temporary occupational illness or injury and are entitled to workers' compensation benefits, you may use sick leave to supplement your workers' compensation so that your weekly pay from both sources is equal to (but does not exceed) your normal pay at the time of the injury or onset of the illness.
 Your accrued sick leave will be reduced by the amount you use to supplement workers' compensation.
 If you are receiving workers' compensation benefits for a permanent disability, you are eligible for full pay from both sources until your accrued sick leave is exhausted.

 If you are recuperating from an injury, an illness or surgery and your doctor approves your return to work but places restrictions on what you can do, the university will make every effort to accommodate the restrictions.
 You will need to provide a statement from your doctor releasing you to full duty or identifying your restrictions.
 Your supervisor will review the restrictions to determine whether you can successfully carry out your job responsibilities within the limitations they impose.
-Your physician may be contacted to obtain further information about your restrictions, and the University Health Center may be consulted for a second opinion, when necessary.
+Your physician may be contacted to obtain further information about your restrictions, and the Pat Walker Health Center, or another health care provider, may be consulted for a second opinion, when necessary.